conix-security/BTG/README.md

 # BTG

+Not every IOC deserve to enter your internal MISP instance, for obvious quality reasons.
+But it may be usefull for you analyst to be able to do a broader research on IOC published online.

 ![BTG with TOR IP](http://pix.toile-libre.org/upload/original/1482330236.png)

 This tool allows you to qualify one or more potential malicious markers of different type (URL, MD5, SHA1, SHA256, SHA512, IPv4, IPv6, domain etc..).
 You can run this tool with a Gnu/Linux environement.
 The Windows compatibility is currently working in BETA version.

 BTG was born from a need for Conix's collaborators.
-During their activities, SOC and DFIR analysts have to face off a lot of information and metadatas of multiple nature that they must identify as malicious or not.
+During their activities, SOC and DFIR analysts face off a lot of information and metadata of multiple nature that they must identify as malicious or not.

 Many knowledge-bases of malicious known activity (aka [IOC](https://en.wikipedia.org/wiki/Indicator_of_compromise)) are accessible online on various website like [VirusTotal](https://virustotal.com), [ZeusTracker](https://zeustracker.abuse.ch) etc. SOC and CERT can also have their own internal database such as [MISP](http://www.misp-project.org).